Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

   - resident
     -   {oldname} rename {newname} - Admin command to manually rename a resident to a new name.
 Not need if TownyNameUpdater.jar is present.
     -   {residentname} friend [add|remove|clear|list] - Allows admins to manipulate a resident's friends list.

+  - town new {townname} {mayor} - Admin command to create a town for the mayor where the command sender is standing, does not charge money.
+  - nation new {nationname} {capital} - Admin command to create a nation for the capital town, does not charge money.

   - town {townname}
-    -   new [name] [mayor] - Admin command to create a town for the mayor where the command sender is standing.
     -   add {resident} .. {resident} - Admin command to invite/add a resident to a town.
     -   remove {resident} .. {resident} - Admin command to remove a resident from a town.
     -   kick {resident} - Admin command to remove a resident from a town.
     -   rename {newname} - Admin command to rename a town.
     -   spawn - Admin command to spawn at at town spawn.
-    -   tpplot {world} {x} {z} - Teleports an admin to the Towny chunk coordinates seen in the /towny map command.
-Be careful with large numbers, you could be teleported farther than you think and end up generating chunks.
     -   outpost # - Admin command to spawn at any towns outposts.
     -   delete - Admin command to delete a town.
     -   rank {add/remove} {name} {rank} - Admin command to give/remove a rank to a town member.